annotation/text-fabric/tf/docs/about/datasharing.md

 Here we describe the easiest workflow to work with your developing data with a view to share it much less often than you modify it.

-### Produce in your local GitHub folder
+### Produce in your local GitHub/GitLab folder

 You probably have a program or notebook that synthesizes a bunch of new features.
-It is a good idea to have that program in a version control system, and publish it on GitHub, in a repository of your choice.
+It is a good idea to have that program in a version control system, and publish it on GitHub/GitLab, in a repository of your choice.

 Set up that program in such a way, that your features end up in the same repository, in a folder of your choosing, but directly under a folder that corresponds with the version of the main data source against which you are building your data.

 Currently, your features only live on your computer, in your local github folder.
-You may or may not commit your local changes to the online GitHub.
+You may or may not commit your local changes to the online GitHub/GitLab.
 But you do not want to create a new release and attach your zipped feature data to it yet.

 We use the existing